CytoidCommunity/Cytoid-wiki/docs/en/gameplay/mods.md

 > Same as HYPER, but more difficult.

-- All its mechanics are same as HYPER, but it's adjusted to make more damage if you get a note cleared is not Perfect.
+- All its mechanics are the same as HYPER, but it's adjusted to deal more damage if you get a note cleared that isn't Perfect.
 - Like HYPER, ANOTHER also works differently in Ranked and Practice

 ::: details Practice